tonitech/vpn/intl.en-US/Best Practices/Establish a global network through VPN Gateway and CEN.md

 4. Configure local gateways in the Virginia offices.

     Configure local gateways based on the configurations of the created IPsec-VPN connections.
-For more information, see [本地网关配置](../../../../../reseller.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a USG series Next-Generation Firewall device (Huawei).md#).
+For more information, see [Configure local gateways](../../../../reseller.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a USG series Next-Generation Firewall device (Huawei).md#).

 ## Step 2: Create IPsec-VPN connections for the offices in Shanghai {#section_btz_tyf_xdb .section}